extratone/bilge/drafts/On Drafts and Obsidian.md

 ![Versioning in Drafts](https://user-images.githubusercontent.com/43663476/156828832-b8c4554f-a7b9-4ff3-997b-329e6a227e57.png)

 After a while, however, I realized that I was perfectly happy with [Drafts’ native versioning system](https://docs.getdrafts.com/docs/drafts/versionhistory) in the majority of projects and that it most often resulted in much quicker/easier access to previous draft versions that Git could possibly enable.
 I’ve recently taken to occasionally saving versions manually with the [Save Version action](https://actions.getdrafts.com/a/1YL) tied to `⌘⇧S`.
+Combined with the export actions I showcased above, I trust my current Drafts setup more than I’ve ever trusted any of the writing environments I’ve lived in, which is really saying something.

 ![WindowsEternal-iPadPro](https://user-images.githubusercontent.com/43663476/154896941-f15cfe59-dd8f-4310-b4be-fe55ee4e4bc7.PNG)